Learn more about the Canadian Ocean Literacy Coalition

-A. maintain the collaborative momentum and relationship building developed across the previously fragmented ocean literacy landscape, and to continue to bridge this work with other organizations and spaces across Canada;
+Establish and maintain collaborative momentum across the ocean literacy landscape and bridge this work with other organizations in Canada.

-C. advocate for regional organizations and communities at a national level, through common language, coordinated action, and awareness-raising of funding needs and opportunities;
+Advocate for regional organizations and communities at a national level through common messaging, coordinated action, and awareness-raising of funding needs and opportunities.

-D. co-design, develop, and deliver ocean literacy-related action research initiatives in Canada;
+Co-design, develop, and deliver ocean literacy-related action research initiatives in Canada.

-E. support Canada’s contributions to international ocean literacy objectives and initiatives, including the United Nations Decade of Ocean Science for Sustainable Development, the All-Atlantic Ocean Research Community, the Atlantic Ocean Research Alliance, and other international ocean literacy initiatives of which Canada is an active collaborator (e.g., EU4Ocean, International Pacific Marine Educator Network, etc.).
+Lead and support Canada’s contributions to international ocean literacy objectives and collaborative initiatives, including the United Nations Decade of Ocean Science for Sustainable Development.

 National Project Office Staff